LamininSolutions/mfsql-connector/source/procedures/spMFUpdateItemByItem.rst

 Purpose
 =======

+This procedure is useful when forcing an update of objects from M-Files to SQL, even if the version have not changed.
+This is particular handly when changes in M-Files has taken place that did not trigger a object version change such as changes to objects and valuelist labels and external repository changes.

-This is a special procedure that is useful when there are data errors in M-Files and it is necessary to determine which specific records are not being able to be processed.
+This is also useful when there are data errors in M-Files and it is necessary to determine which specific records are not being able to be processed.

 Additional Info
 ===============